COVID-19 Patient Update Page

 • if you have a cough, fever or difficulty breathing; please call first.
 DO NOT COME BEFORE CALLING

 IF YOU HAVE A CONFIRMED APPOINTMENT WITH YOUR PHYSICIAN’S OFFICE OR THE FAMILY HEALTH TEAM:

-• you will be questioned when you arrive
+• you will be screened when you arrive

 • you must stay 2m (6ft) away from other people

 • avoid touching any surfaces